rkchauhan/Laravel-Server-Requirements-Checker/README.md

 # Laravel Server Requirements Checker
-Check if your server meets all the requirements to run the specific laravel version.
+If you are not using Homestead, you will need to make sure your server meets all the requirements to run the specific laravel version.

 ## Developed By
 [Ravikumar Chauhan](https://twitter.com/rkchauhan01)